Austrian Chancellor Sebastian Kurz announces resignation | DW | 09.10.2021

 Earlier this week, Austrian prosecutors said the chancellor and nine other individuals were being probed for bribery after investigators carried out raids on the offices of his ruling party.

-Though the ÖVP backed him against the allegations, the junior coalition partner, the Greens, demanded his resignation on Friday, arguing that he could no longer remain as chancellor.
+Though the ÖVP backed him against the allegations, the junior coalition partner, the Greens, demanded his resignation on Friday.

-They called his party to nominate an "irreproachable person" to replace him.
+Vice-Chancellor and Greens leader Werner Kogler argued that Kurz was "no longer fit for office" and called on the ÖVP to nominate an "irreproachable person" to replace him.

 In 2017, Kurz took over the leadership of the right-wing ÖVP and subsequently became chancellor as the head of a coalition with the far-right Freedom Party (FPÖ).